Patient information on Glandular Fever (Infectious Mononucleosis)

 What is Glandular Fever?

-Infectious mononucleosis is commonly known as glandular fever.
+Infectious mononucleosis is commonly known as glandular fever or also called the kissing disease.
 It is a viral infection that is caused by

 the Epstein-Barr virus (EBV).